Policies & Procedures

 • providing a measure of heat retention/protection from drafts.
 A cap is especially helpful for outdoor lessons in chilly or breezy conditions.

-Silicone caps are easy to use
+Silicone caps are durable, easy to use,

 and come in a wide array of colors.